Climbing Mont Blanc; Everything You Need To Know

 Assuming you’re going to be climbing Mont Blanc in July and August, expect the weather to be nice as you climb and cold on top!
 During my climb, the first half of the days I was in trekking pants, light boots and t-shirt (and maybe a fleece when the wind picked up).
 Summit day though, that gets cold.
 Expect temperatures as low as -15 on the summit.
 For me, it was about -8.
 The weather was clear, but we had snow at night.

 Mont Blanc summit is 4,810m (15,780 feet)

-Would You Recommend Climbing Mont Blanc?
+Would You Recommend Setting a goal to Climb Mont Blanc?

 Yes!
 It was one of the best adventure travel weeks of my life.
 It’s doable for people with little-to-no mountain experience (in fact one of our group had never climbed a mountain before), but treat it with respect.
 Try to do a little training in the lead-up if you’re not in shape, even a couple of months of running every other day would be great.
-The level of comfort was amazing, the views in the Alps are second-to-none, the communication, level of guides and itinerary with Mountain Tracks was perfect, and to sit atop of Mont Blanc, looking down on Europe, it’s worthy every bead of sweat it took to get up there.
+The level of comfort was amazing, the views in the Alps are second-to-none, the communication, level of guides and itinerary with Mountain Tracks was perfect, and to sit atop of Mont Blanc, looking down on Europe, it’s worth every bead of sweat it took to get up there.
 Good luck!